-GRAPHICS 8 is discussed as a separate unit because it is significantly different from the other graphic modes previously covered.
+GRAPHICS B is discussed as a separate unit because it is significantly different from the other graphic modes previously covered.

-As you might imagine, GRAPHICS 8 provides the highest level of resolution.
-In split-screen mode-- that is the graphics window with text window--the screen size is 320 rows by 160 columns.
-(Remember, rows run horizontially and columns run vertically.)
+As you might imagine, GRAPHICS B provides the highest level of resolution.
+In split-screen mode - that is the graphics window with text window - the screen size is 320 rows by 160 columns.
+(Remember, rows run horizontally and columns run vertically.)
 GRAPHICS 8 is most useful for detailed drawings and pictures.
 This mode may also be used for games which require a large area to be used as a playfield.
-Thus, GRAPHICS 8 is most useful where detailed drawings are important.
+Thus, GRAPHICS a is most useful where detailed drawings are important.

 The reason for the high level of resolution is due to the size of each pixel.
-In graphics mode 8, each pixel is smaller than it was in the previously discussed modes.
+In graphics mode a, each pixel is smaller than it was in the previously discussed modes.
 The pixels in this mode look more like points than squares (even though they really are still square).
 This difference allows for more detailed drawings.

-NEW
+Instruction: \\\\\

+You type: \\\\\

-10 FOR MODE 3 TO 8
+10 FOR MODE = 3 TO 8

-2Ø GRAPHICS MODE
+20 GRAPHICS MODE

-3Ø PRINT "MODE: "; MODE
+30 PRINT "MODE: "; MODE

 4Ø SETCOLOR 2,8,0

-5Ø COLOR 1

-6Ø DRAWTO Ø,19
+55 PLOT Ø.Ø

-7Ø DRAWTO 19,39
+7Ø DRAWTO 39,19

-8Ø DRAWTO Ø,Ø

-9Ø FOR I=1 TO 1000: NEXT I
+90 FOR I=1 TO 1000: NEXT I

 100 NEXT MODE

-RUN